HoffmanZheng/Front-End-Demo/node.js/cli_based_todo_list/README.md

 todo --version
 todo -h
-todo add <taskName>    // add a task to the todo list todo                   // add a task to the todo list
+todo add <taskName>    // add a task to the todo list todo                   // get the todo list for further operation
 ```